 Married Filing Jointly; Surviving Spouse $250,000

-For purposes of the net investment income tax, modified adjusted gross income means the adjusted gross income reported on your federal income tax return (Line 11 on your 2022 return), plus any excluded foreign earned income.
+For purposes of the net investment income tax, modified adjusted gross income means the adjusted gross income reported on your federal income tax return, plus any excluded foreign earned income.

 Use Form 8960 to calculate the 3.8% tax.